photoprism/photoprism-docs/docs/developer-guide/api/auth.md

 For added security, we recommend setting an expiration date for the app passwords and access tokens you generate.
 Common scopes for use with app passwords are either "\*" for *Full Access* or "webdav" for [WebDAV-compatible](../../user-guide/sync/webdav.md) [file synchronization apps](../../user-guide/sync/mobile-devices.md).

 !!! note ""
-    Besides using app passwords to create sessions through the `POST /api/v1/session` endpoint, developers can also use them as access tokens in the *Bearer Authorization* header without first creating a session access token.
+    [App passwords](../../user-guide/settings/account.md#apps-and-devices) may be used as access tokens in the *Bearer Authorization* header without first creating a session access token, and to obtain short-lived session access tokens through the `POST /api/v1/session` endpoint.

 ### Command Options